PaddlePaddle/book/06.label_semantic_roles/README.en.md

 ## Data Preparation

 In the tutorial, we use [CoNLL 2005](http://www.cs.upc.edu/~srlconll/) SRL task open dataset as an example.
-It is important to note that the training set and development set of the CoNLL 2005 SRL task are not free to download after the competition.
+Note that the training set and development set of the CoNLL 2005 SRL task are not free to download after the competition.
 Currently, only the test set can be obtained, including 23 sections of the Wall Street Journal and three sections of the Brown corpus.
 In this tutorial, we use the WSJ corpus as the training dataset to explain the model.
-However, since the training set is small, if you want to train a usable neural network SRL system, consider paying for the full corpus.
+However, since the training set is small, for a usable neural network SRL system, please consider paying for the full corpus.

-The original data includes a variety of information such as POS tagging, naming entity recognition, parsing tree, and so on.
-In this tutorial, we only use the data under the words folder (text sequence) and the props folder (label results) inside test.wsj parent folder.
+The original data includes a variety of information such as POS tagging, naming entity recognition, syntax tree, etc. In this tutorial, we only use the data under `test.wsj/words/` (text sequence) and `test.wsj/props/` (label results).
 The data directory used in this tutorial is as follows:

 ```text
 conll05st-release/